-Stage Three: Complaint Heard by Governing Body's Complaints Appeal Panel
+Four: Complaint Heard by Governing Body's Complaints Appeal Panel (formal)

-The complainant needs to write to the Chair of Governors (by completing Appendix A) giving details of the complaint.
-An acknowledgement of the complaint will be made within 3 days of the referral and a written or oral response to the complainant will be made following the Appeal Panel meeting.
+If the complaint has not been resolved at Stage 3 the complainant can request that the complaint is heard by the Appeal Panel.
 The Chair, or nominated governor, will convene a Governing Body Complaints Panel as detailed in the Standing Orders.
 The governors' appeal hearing is the last school-based stage of the complaints process, and is not convened to merely rubber-stamp previous decisions.